- Specialist in Acoustics as practiced in the 17th and 18th centuries.

 - Began research into the acoustics of Guitars

-- Wrote and published article on "Playing from the Soul, a New Look at a Familiar Phrase" at the request of the president of the Japanese Clavichord Society for their Journal by that name
+- Wrote and published article on "Playing from the Soul, a New Look at a Familiar Phrase" at the request of the Japanese Clavichord Society for their Journal by that name

 - Began research into materials and materials processing relating to acoustics